Intrenion/Milcraft/doctrine/military-adaptation-in-war.md

 ## Practice 2: Study adaptation in its historical setting

 **Problem**
-Lessons from past wars become misleading when people ignore their original conditions.
+Lessons from past wars become misleading when people ignore the conditions under which they were drawn.

 **Action**
 Examine how each force changed within its political, social, technical, and military setting.